 - A written report and fiscal accounting of the funds will be due to the Foundation upon completion of the work.
 Completed reports can be mailed or emailed to email@example.com.
 The final report form will be included with the grant contract and can also be downloaded.

 Can the New York Foundation recommend resources or make referrals to providers?

-- For resources to aid in the process of choosing a consultant, visit our Website which includes a list of services, helpful websites, and other resources.
+- For resources to aid in the process of choosing a consultant, visit our Resources page which includes a list of services, helpful websites, and other resources.
 We do not endorse particular consultants.
-In order to encourage grantees to be referral sources to one another, we will ask consultants to share client lists so that grantees can communicate directly with one another about the quality of assistance provided.
+To encourage grantees to be referral sources to one another, we ask consultants to share client lists so that grantees can communicate directly with one another about the quality of assistance provided.